-This is the Sixth year that we are running our MCSA
+This is the Seventh year that we are running our MCSA (Market Community Supported Agriculture)

 Registration is open now!

-This MCSA has been a huge help to starting our year off right; not being as constrained to the limited funds so often associated with small farms in the Spring, allows us to grow and produce as much as possible, and have plenty of produce to start the first markets, and even before!
+This MCSA has been a huge help each Spring, giving us the extra funds that allows us to grow and produce as much as possible, so that we have plenty of produce to start the markets!

 Secure/Ensure your local

-You choose what your family needs for that week.2.
-When You Want
+You choose what your family needs for that week.

 3. At The Markets